Martin Popoff: Career

-In the 2000s Popoff revised and expanded his Collector's Guide one more time, splitting it up by decade into three separate volumes comprising a total of 6,763 albums spanning three decades of heavy metal.
+In the 2000s, Popoff revised and expanded his Collector's Guide one more time, splitting it up by decade into three separate volumes comprising a total of 6,763 albums spanning three decades of heavy metal.
 Volume 3: The Nineties was published in 2007.
 Volume 4: The '00s, published in 2011, was co-written between Popoff and fellow Brave Words & Bloody Knuckles writer David Perri.

-Popoff has stated that he considers the greatest record of all time to be Led Zeppelin's Physical Graffiti, followed by Black Sabbath's Sabotage.
-He has also named Queen's self-titled debut as his personal favourite record of all time, and often regards Max Webster as his all-time favourite band.
+Popoff has stated that he considers the greatest record of all time to be Led Zeppelin's 1975 Physical Graffiti, followed by Black Sabbath's Sabotage, released in the same year.
+He has also named Queen's self-titled 1973 debut as his personal favourite record of all time, and often regards Max Webster as his all-time favourite band.
 Newer groups that Popoff has spoken highly of include Mastodon, Opeth, Lamb of God and Dark Tranquillity.
-His Collector's Guide became rather notorious in some circles of rock fans for a particularly scathing review of Def Leppard's worldwide smash hit glam metal album Hysteria, to which he awarded a score of zero out of ten.
+His Collector's Guide became rather notorious in some circles of rock fans for a particularly scathing review of Def Leppard's worldwide smash hit glam metal album Hysteria (1987), to which he awarded a score of zero out of ten.
 Popoff continues to defend his opinion of it years later, citing "just awful production, lyrics, singing, clichés of every musical and lyrical sort."

-A number of Popoff's other books are biographies of notable metal bands, including Black Sabbath in Doom Let Loose and Dio in Light Beyond the Black.
+A number of Popoff's other books are biographies of notable metal bands, including Black Sabbath in Doom Let Loose and Dio in Light Beyond the Black (both published in 2006).
 While the biographies are usually not officially authorized, a large amount of research consists of interviews between Popoff and members of each band.
 Popoff has said of his relationship with his subjects: "I censor myself because I don't want to write something to hurt people.
-You write a book on Sabbath and you don’t want to write something to hurt (their) families - I love those guys."
+You write a book on Sabbath and you don't want to write something to hurt (their) families – I love those guys."
 A Judas Priest biography, Heavy Metal Painkillers, was published in 2007.

-In 2014, Popoff stated that he is working on a new book, entitled Who Invented Heavy Metal?
-In March 2015, Popoff told Metal Shock Finland's chief editor Mohsen Fayyazi that he had finished writing the book and it will be published in approximately a month's time.
+In 2014, Popoff stated that he was working on a new book, entitled Who Invented Heavy Metal?
+In March 2015, Popoff told Metal Shock Finland's chief editor Mohsen Fayyazi that he had finished writing the book and it would be published in approximately a month's time.

 Popoff is a reviewer for BangerTV and also appears frequently on the many shows featured on the YouTube channel of music publication Sea of Tranquility.